Highway 20 and Memorial Trail Roundabout

 Will it be large enough for heavy vehicles?
 None of the other traffic circles are big enough for rig moves, super B’s, etc Will it be maintained more than the other traffic circles?
 The others are constantly riddled with potholes What about during the winter?
 A traffic circle on a hill in icy conditions is extremely dangerous

-AnnoyedLaker asked 12 months ago
+AnnoyedLaker asked over 1 year ago

 Thanks for this great question!
 The contracted highway engineers at McElhanney have addressed these concerns.
 Their design meets safety standards and considers our important farming and oilfield vehicles.